China slaps new fees on Mongolian exporters amid Dalai Lama row

 Local government officials contacted by Reuters on Thursday could not confirm the veracity of the announcement, but a senior industry representative in Ulaanbaatar who is familiar with the matter said the new charges were now in effect.

-"As for the Dalai Lama's visit to Mongolia, China has expressed its position many times," he said at the ministry's regular press briefing on Thursday.

-The Dalai Lama fled Tibet after an abortive uprising against Chinese rule in 1959.
-Beijing regards him as a "splittist", though he says he merely seeks genuine autonomy for his Himalayan homeland, which Communist Chinese troops "peacefully liberated" in 1950.
+Though the Dalai Lama is cherished as a spiritual leader in the predominantly Buddhist Mongolia, China regards him as a dangerous separatist and warned the visit could damage bilateral relations.

-Geng said in a statement last month that Mongolia needed to "adopt effective measures to eliminate the negative effects of the Dalai Lama's visit".
+China's foreign ministry was not immediately available for comment on Thursday, but spokesman Geng Shuang said in a statement last month that Mongolia needed to "adopt effective measures to eliminate the negative effects of the Dalai Lama's visit".

 The diplomatic repercussions could hit Mongolia hard, with the crisis-hit government desperate to boost economic ties with its powerful southern neighbour and use Chinese investment and knowhow to kickstart key mining and infrastructure projects.